EncodePanda/bp-getting-acquainted-with-lens/chapters/0_Introduction.md

 ### Fetching values from records

-We can observe that both `name` and `contact` are in fact accessor functions that allow us to retrieve values from records
+We can observe that both `name` and `contact` are in fact accessor functions that allow us to retrieve values from records:

 {{{ghci session1
 :l src/EncodePanda/Lens.hs